carbon-data-specification/Power-Systems-Data/website/use-cases/index.markdown

 ## Use Case 2: Consumption Optimisation <a id="use-case-consumption-optimisation" href="#use-case-consumption-optimisation" class="permalink">🔗</a>

+Decarbonation of electricity grids can be accelerated by optimising the consumption of electricity to match the production of renewable energy.
+This is called consumption optimisation or load shifting.
+Two conditions are required to enable this.
+First, accurate forecasts of the grid mix is required.
+It is indeed paramount to know precisely when more carbon-free electricity will be available for consumption.
+Second, the ability or flexibility to shift consumption is required.
+This happens when the time at which consumption happens is not critical.
+Examples include [load shifting car charges](https://www.electricitymaps.com/blog/carbon-savings-load-shifting) or [compute jobs](https://blog.google/inside-google/infrastructure/data-centers-work-harder-sun-shines-wind-blows/).
 ### Needs

+* __Grid mix data__: Temporaly and spatially granular data is a prerequisite to forecast accurately carbon emissions.
+Power system operators should therefore disclose grid mix data, with a per production mode breakdown (e.g. coal, gas, nuclear, hydro, wind, solar, etc.).
+This data should be available at a minimum of hourly granularity, at the lowest possible geographical level (e.g. substation, feeder, etc.).
+It is also important to have access to historical data to train forecasting models.

+* __Forecasted grid mix data__: Power system operators should provide forecasts of some of the grid components.
+This data should be available at a minimum of hourly granularity, at the lowest possible geographical level (e.g. substation, feeder, etc.).
+This will enable training of better forecasting models.

 ### Example users

+* Organisations forecasting grid mixes and carbon emissions to help others optimise their electricity consumption ([Electricity Maps](https://www.electricitymaps.com/guides/accounting-guide), [Singularity](https://singularity.energy/), [WattTime](https://www.watttime.org/), etc.)

+* Organisations with climate goals that have the flexibility to shift their consumption ([Google](https://www.google.com/about/datacenters/cleanenergy/), [Apple](https://www.apple.com/newsroom/2020/07/apple-commits-to-be-100-percent-carbon-neutral-for-its-supply-chain-and-products-by-2030/), [Microsoft](https://www.microsoft.com/en-us/corporate-responsibility/sustainability/operations), etc.)

 ## Use cases NOT in scope for this working group <a id="not-in-scope" href="#not-in-scope" class="permalink">🔗</a>